Protecting The Rights Of Employees

 - Reduction in benefits

-If you suspect that loss of your job, reduced pay or other negative actions may be acts of retaliation, contact DeWitt Law, LLC, for a thorough discussion of your situation.
+If you suspect that the loss of your job, reduced pay or other negative actions may be acts of retaliation, contact me, attorney Michael W. DeWitt, for a thorough discussion of your situation.

 Get A Lawyer To Look At Your Employment Contract

-If your employer offers you an employment contract, we at DeWitt Law, LLC, can help you negotiate a deal that protects your current and future career prospects.
-If your employer asks you to sign a restrictive covenant agreement, we will review it and make sure that you understand the nature and scope of any restrictions.
-If you have already signed a contract, we will help you determine whether and to what extent it is enforceable.
+If your employer offers you an employment contract, I can help you negotiate a deal that protects your current and future career prospects.
+If your employer asks you to sign a restrictive covenant agreement, then I will review it and ensure that you understand the nature and scope of any restrictions.
+If you have already signed a contract, then I will help you determine whether and to what extent it is enforceable.

 Ensure A Fair Severance Agreement

 Many companies offer severance packages to terminated employees.
-While these appear a goodwill gesture, their purpose is to get the former employee to refrain from suing the employer.
+While these appear to be gestures of goodwill, their purpose is actually to get the former employee to refrain from suing the employer.
 Stressed workers often accept the package blindly without understanding what they are signing.

-If you received only a few weeks of severance, it may be in your best interest to decline it and consult DeWitt Law, LLC.
-We will advise you on whether accepting the severance is the best course of action given the circumstances of your termination.
+If you received only a few weeks of severance, it may be in your best interests to decline it and consult me at DeWitt Law, LLC.
+I will advise you on whether accepting the severance is the best course of action given the circumstances of your termination.

 Free Consultations About Protecting Your Rights

-If your employer has harmed you, you deserve compensation and you deserve to hold them accountable.
-To schedule a confidential consultation in which you can talk to our lawyer about your situation, please call our Columbus office at 614-398-2886 or send an email.
+If your employer has harmed you, then you deserve compensation, and you deserve to hold them accountable.
+To schedule a confidential consultation in which you can talk to me about your situation, please call my Columbus office at 614-762-9641 or send an email.
 I proudly serve the areas of Columbus, Delaware, Marysville and Lancaster as well as Delaware County, Union County and Fairfield County.